CGS-CIMB Securities Welcomes Chinese Fund Houses with Assets Under Management of approximately RMB 8.1 Trillion to Singapore, Malaysia and Thailand

 The Chinese delegation promoted China – ASEAN relations and connectivity.
 It also provided the Chinese fund houses with a plethora of diverse investment options in multiple asset classes, as we build CGS-CIMB's vision to become Asia's leading and trusted financial services group.

-Parties from CGS-CIMB, China Galaxy International, and Chinese fund managers congregating at SGX for collaborative discussions.
+Parties from CGS-CIMB, China Galaxy International, and Chinese fund managers congregating at SET for collaborative discussions.

-CGS-CIMB higher management hosting delegates from top Chinese funds as well as counterparts from China Galaxy International.
+Parties from CGS-CIMB, China Galaxy International, and Chinese fund managers congregating at SET for collaborative discussions.

 About CGS-CIMB Securities International Pte.
 Ltd.